Oman: Iron Age to pre-Islamic period

+Persian period

 In the 1970s and 1980s, scholars like John C. Wilkinson believed by virtue of oral history that in the 6th century BCE, the Achaemenids exerted control over the Omani peninsula, most likely ruling from a coastal centre such as Suhar.
+The northern half of Oman was presumably part of the Maka satrapy of the Persian Achaemenid Empire.
+By the time of the conquests of Alexander the Great, the satrapy may have existed in some form.

 Central Oman has its own indigenous Samad Late Iron Age cultural assemblage named eponymously from Samad al-Shan.
 In the northern part of the Oman Peninsula the Recent Pre-Islamic Period begins in the 3rd century BCE and extends into the 3rd century CE.
-Whether or not Persians brought south-eastern Arabia under their control is a moot point, since the lack of Persian archeological finds speak against this belief.
+Whether or not Persians brought south-eastern Arabia under their control is a moot point, since the lack of Persian archaeological finds speak against this belief.
 Armand-Pierre Caussin de Perceval suggests that Shammir bin Wathil bin Himyar recognised the authority of Cyrus the Great over Oman in 536 BCE.